yohhaan/pandoc-reveal.js-slides/README.md

 - 'Esc': slides view
 - 'Ctrl + click': zoom-in/out on slide

-Note: the list of shortcuts is also in the side menu on the slides
+Note: the list of shortcuts is also in the side menu